RuchiCodesDev/Automation-in-Agriculture-using-AI-ML/README.md

-#### A ML and DL based website which recommends the best crop to grow, fertilizers to use and the diseases caught by your crops.
+#### 🌾A ML and DL based website which recommends the best crop to grow, fertilizers to use and the diseases caught by your crops.

-## MOTIVATION
+##🚀 MOTIVATION
 The agriculture sector is undergoing a transformation driven by new technologies, which seems very promising as it will enable this primary sector to move to the next level of farm productivity and profitability.
 Precision Agriculture, which consist of applying inputs (what is needed) when and where